isimpforobama/Python-Assembly/README.md

 # :marker - Makers are Extremely useful when making loops inside of your code

--
-PRINT Syntax
+# PRINT Syntax
-For these examples 0 will be assigned with a value of 10 and X will be assigned with 0's Value(10) Printing a Word
+# For these examples 0 will be assigned with a value of 10 and X will be assigned with 0's Value(10)
--
+# Printing a Word
 - PRINT +Hello World!
-Output: Hello World!
+# Output: Hello World!
+s
 - Printing a Address
 -
 PRINT +{0}